Taliban wins close consulates; Tajikistan reinforces border

 The Tajik government said Afghan troops were being allowed to cross on humanitarian grounds but the border posts on the Tajik side were in control of Tajik forces and there was no fighting with Taliban from the Tajik side.

-The Taliban march gains momentum only days after the United States vacated Bagram Airfield, just an hours drive north of the capital and a sure sign that the majority of its troops had left Afghanistan.
+The Taliban march gains momentum only days after the United States vacated Bagram Airfield, just an hour's drive north of the capital, Kabul, — a sure sign that the majority of American troops have left Afghanistan.

-The U.S. withdrew from what had been the epicenter of the U.S.-led coalition's nearly 20-year war in Afghanistan by s hutting off the electricity and slipping away in the night without notifying the base’s new Afghan commander, who discovered the Americans’ departure more than two hours after they left, according Afghan military officials said.
+The U.S. withdrew from what had been the epicenter of the U.S.-led coalition's nearly 20-year war in Afghanistan by s hutting off the electricity and slipping away in the night, without notifying the base’s new Afghan commander, Afghan military officials said.

+Tuesday's CENTCOM statement said the U.S. has handed over seven bases to Afghanistan's Defense Ministry.

-Meanwhile Moscow also weighed in on Monday with Kremlin spokesman Dmitry Peskov saying there is “heightened concern” over the fighting but Russia has no plans to send troops to assist its former republic.
+Kremlin spokesman Dmitry Peskov said there was “heightened concern” over the fighting but that Russia has no plans to send troops to assist Tajikistan, once a part of the Soviet Union.

 “We have repeatedly said many times that after the withdrawal of the Americans and their allies from Afghanistan, the development of the situation in this country is a matter of our heightened concern," Peskov said.
 "We’re monitoring it very closely and are noting that destabilization (of the situation) is taking place, unfortunately.”

-Meanwhile, Tajikistan’s state news agency Khovar counted 1,037 Afghan military personnel who entered Tajikistan while fleeing for their lives.
-It said Monday they used seven of the crossings along the countries' shared 910-kilometer (565-mile) border.
+Meanwhile, Tajikistan’s state news agency Khovar said 1,037 Afghan military personnel had entered Tajikistan while fleeing for their lives.
+The report said Monday they used seven of the crossings along the two countries' shared 910-kilometer (565-mile) border.

 The Taliban have made relentless territorial wins since mid-April, when President Joe Biden announced the last 2,500-3,500 U.S. soldiers and 7,000 allied NATO soldiers would leave Afghanistan.

 Most have left quietly already, well before the announced deadline in September.
-The full withdrawal is not expected to be completed until the end of August while agreements to protect Kabul's Hamid Karzai International Airport are settled.
+The full withdrawal is not expected to be completed until the end of August — and not before an agreement on how to protect Kabul's Hamid Karzai International Airport is reached.

-Meanwhile, the months-old peace talks being held in Qatar between Taliban and a fractious Afghan government have all but stopped even as both sides say they want a negotiated end to the decades-long conflict.
+Months-old peace talks being held in Qatar between Taliban and a fractious Afghan government have all but stopped, even as both sides say they want a negotiated end to the decades-long conflict.

 With their victories in northern and southern Afghanistan, the Taliban are putting pressure on provincial cities and gaining control of key transportation routes.

-Associated Press writers Daria Litvinova and Jim Heintz in Moscow and Tameem Akhgar in Kabul, Afghanistan contributed to this report.
+Associated Press writers Daria Litvinova and Jim Heintz in Moscow, Suzan Fraser in Ankara, Turkey; Jon Gambrell in United Arab Emirates and Tameem Akhgar in Kabul, Afghanistan, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.